Sienna-F/global-commercial-performance-dashboard/README.md

 # Business Questions

-The analysis addresses the following commercial questions:
+This analysis addresses the following commercial questions:

-1. How is the company performing across its core commercial KPIs?
+1. What are the key drivers behind overall business performance?
-2. How has revenue changed over time?
+2. How has revenue and profitability evolved over time?
-3. Which products generate the highest revenue?
+3. Which products and categories contribute the most business value?
-4. Which products generate the highest profit?
+4. Which markets demonstrate the strongest growth potential?
-5. Which categories deliver the strongest revenue, profit, and margin performance?
+5. Which customers and locations drive commercial performance?
-6. Which markets generate the greatest business value?
-7. Which customers contribute the highest business value?
-8. Which locations operate most efficiently?
-9. What factors drive sales performance across different markets?
+6. What factors explain differences in sales performance across markets?

 ---